 Indigenous Australian Student Services (IASS)

 Indigenous Australian Student Services (IASS) provides a wide range of information, advice and support to Indigenous Australian students in a culturally appropriate, safe, friendly and supportive environment.
-IASS Officers located at each of our three campuses at Coffs Harbour, Gold Coast and Lismore provide support to on-campus students as well as supporting students studying online servicing all Indigenous Australian students studying at Southern Cross University (SCU).
-Indigenous Australian students studying online are encouraged to contact IASS via email or telephone to access the services available to them.
+IASS Officers located at each of our three campuses at Coffs Harbour, Gold Coast and Lismore provide support to on-campus students as well as supporting students studying online via distance education servicing all Indigenous Australian students studying at Southern Cross University.
+Indigenous Australian students studying via distance education are encouraged to contact IASS via email or telephone to access the services available to them.

 The principle objective of IASS is to provide Indigenous Australian students with the services and support they need to gain access to, and succeed, in higher education.
 Some of the services offered by IASS include: